VoloLuch/WRD-204-Technical-Instructions/README.md

   - Connect the iPhone to your Wi-Fi by choosing your Wi-Fi network from the list of networks found by the iPhone (a password may be required if your network requires it for connection).

 - **Option 2:** Using cellular service:
   - Using the needle provided in the box, insert the needle into the hole on the left side of the iPhone.
 A small platform will pop out.
 Input your SIM card and then push the platform back into its place.
+(Refer to *Figure 2* for location of SIM card)

 ![Figure 2: Inserting SIM card](images/media/image2.png)
+**Figure 2:** Inserting SIM card

 ---